On the Strong Feller Property and Well-Posedness for SDEs with Functional, Locally Unbounded Drift: Introduction

 If $x\mapsto k(t,x)$ is additionally continuous for $t\in[0,r)$ then condition \eqref{driftc2} will be satisfied.
 The assumption $\operatorname{supp}\mu\subset[-r,-r_{\tilde{B}}]$ for some $r_{\tilde{B}}\in(0,r)$ implies \eqref{strictpast}. \item The continuity assumption in \eqref{driftc2} is not artificial.
 Consider the following equation

 with

 Then we have for the strong solutions

 where we denoted constant paths by real numbers.
 All conditions are fulfilled but the continuity assumption on the interval $[0,r)$.
-However, neither the strong Feller property nor convergence in probability hold. \end{enumerate} \end{Remark}
+However, neither the strong Feller property nor convergence in probability hold. \item Consider the one-dimensional, deterministic, functional equation